The OR gate - Digital Logic gates

 |

-Toggle the red buttons above to apply a
+Toggle the red buttons above to

-'high' or 'low' to inputs A and B and watch the output Q.
+apply a 'high' or 'low' to inputs A and B and

 Truth table